Wallace Stevens: Career

-Stevens's career as a businessman-lawyer by day and a poet during his leisure time has received significant attention, as summarized in Thomas Grey's The Wallace Stevens Case.
+Stevens's career as a businessman-lawyer by day and a poet during his leisure time has received significant attention, as summarized in Thomas C. Grey's The Wallace Stevens Case.
 Grey has summarized parts of the responsibilities of Stevens's day-to-day life that involved the evaluation of surety insurance claims as follows: "If Stevens rejected a claim and the company was sued, he would hire a local lawyer to defend the case in the place where it would be tried.
 Stevens would instruct the outside lawyer through a letter reviewing the facts of the case and setting out the company's substantive legal position; he would then step out of the case, delegating all decisions on procedure and litigation strategy."

 In 1917 Stevens and his wife moved to 210 Farmington Avenue, where they remained for the next seven years and where he completed his first book of poems, Harmonium.
 From 1924 to 1932 he resided at 735 Farmington Avenue.
 In 1932 he purchased a 1920s Colonial at 118 Westerly Terrace, where he resided for the remainder of his life.
 According to Mariani, Stevens was financially independent as an insurance executive by the mid-1930s, earning "$20,000 a year, equivalent to about $350,000 today [2016].
 And this at a time (during The Great Depression) when many Americans were out of work, searching through trash cans for food."
 Harriet Monroe, reviewing Harmonium for Poetry, wrote: "The delight which one breathes like a perfume from the poetry of Wallace Stevens is the natural effluence of his own clear and untroubled and humorously philosophical delight in the beauty of things as they are."

 By 1934, Stevens had been named vice president of the company.
 After he won the Pulitzer Prize in 1955, he was offered a faculty position at Harvard but declined since it would have required him to give up his job at The Hartford.

 Throughout his life, Stevens was politically conservative.
 The critic William York Tindall described him as a Republican in the mold of Robert A. Taft.